 6. Any good tips for the young designers out there?

 This is what we have learnt- to make ideas happen it takes a creative mind as well as an entrepreneurial spirit, it is not about good drawings and cool presentations, it is about a steady persistence in order to bring the ideas to life.

 7. Are there any designers that the studio likes and look up to?

 There are too many amazing designers to mention.

-In South Africa, just to name a few, we love the architectural work of Henrich Wolff of Wolff Architects (http://www.wolffarchitects.co.za/), and the beautiful products from …XYZ Design (www.dddxyz.com), as well as social entrepreneur such as Charles Maisel.
+In South Africa, just to name a few, we love the architectural work of Henrich Wolff of Wolff Architects (www.wolffarchitects.co.za), and Jo Noero (www.noeroarchitects.com), as well as social entrepreneur such as Charles Maisel.

-As for the international designers, we are in owe of British design maverick Thomas Heatherwick’s (www.heatherwick.com) creativity, and American architectural practice Diller Scofidio + Renfro (www.dsrny.com, architects for the New Your Highline Project), as well as the amazing Bjarke Ingels and his team at BIG (www.big.dk).
+As for the international designers, we are in owe of British design maverick Thomas Heatherwick’s (www.heatherwick.com) creativity, American architectural practice Diller Scofidio + Renfro (www.dsrny.com, architects for the New Your Highline Project), as well as the amazing Bjarke Ingels and his team at BIG (www.big.dk).